Mujeeb Jaihoon

 Lamp for the learners,

-Patron for the poor.
+Patron of the poor.

 Darling of the Creator,